 There are certain things you must do following an accident at work.
 This includes seeking immediate medical advice, recording the incident in your company’s accident handbook, and speaking to a specialist personal injury solicitor.

 If you have been injured at work, please contact our personal injury solicitors for free legal advice.
 We can tell you what to do next and can advise whether you have grounds for a compensation claim.
-We act on behalf of clients across the country and have offices in London, Leeds, Sheffield, Huddersfield and Dewsbury.
+Unsure if you should make a claim ?
+You are owed a duty of care by your employer whilst at work.

 What should you do after an injury at work?